Skip to Content

 The Orchards consist of level to gently rolling farmland featuring Tifton, Dothan, Greenville, and Faceville loamy sand and clay soil types.
 These soils are among the most desirable for agriculture in Georgia and are particularly suited for Pecan Orchards.
 Since the purchase by the current owners in 2019, the farmland has been meticulously groomed and prepared for pecan orchards.

 In January 2020, these properties were planted with two-year-old pecan trees of improved varieties.
-They have been exceptionally well-managed as young orchards and are expected to produce their first crop by 2025.
-Tree production is anticipated to increase significantly each year until they reach maturity.
+They have been exceptionally well-managed as young orchards and are expected to produce their second crop in 2026.
+Tree production is expected to increase significantly each year until the trees reach maturity.
 The typical productive life of a pecan orchard is 50 years or more, with some orchards lasting over 100 years.

 The land’s value must also be taken into account.
-Houston County land has always been in high demand, particularly with the ongoing population growth and the increasing need for residential and mini-farms.
+Houston County land has become highly sought after, particularly amid ongoing population growth and the increasing demand for residential and mini-farm properties.
 The location of The Orchards of Two Pillars Farms enhances the value of the land far beyond the high-quality farmland it contains, and this value will continue to rise, especially as available land decreases.

-With ample road frontage, The Orchards could easily be divided into popular 20 to 40-acre mini-farms, which are highly sought after in South Houston and North Pulaski Counties.
+With ample road frontage, The Orchards could easily be divided into popular 20 to 40-acre mini-farms, which are very popular in South Houston County.
 Additionally, there are approximately 16 acres of beautiful hardwood forest on the northern part of the property, adding charm and aesthetic appeal to The North Carr Farm.

 Parcel Map